-After the laser he put more drops in my eye and then a protective contact for the week of healing.
+After the laser he put more drops in my eye and then recommended me to wear the Best contacts for dry eyes.
 He then commenced to taking out the retractor and removed the tape from my eye lashes.
 Then he moved to my other eye and did it all over again.

 In my experience there was no pain with the surgery.
 It was a little uncomfortable when the retractors went in but only for a few seconds.

 Once finished, Dr. A removed the tape from my forehead and took the surgical paper off my face and the nurse lead me out to the room where I could get changed back into my clothes.
 At this point there was no pain but my eyes just felt a little ‘funny’ almost like a bit swollen and just that I was aware of them.

 Dr. A had told us that it would likely be VERY painful and that recovery lasts 3-5 days.
 My research before surgery made me think that it may be longer (5-7).
 I also found a blog post about a woman’s experience where she ‘went blind’ after surgery with a dark hood and covered windows and her husband doing everything for her to give her eyes complete rest while healing.
 Her doctor was shocked that she was completely healed in 3 days.

 We decided to give it a go as best we could.
 So when we left the office I closed my eyes and basically kept them shut for 3 days.
 We blackened out the windows with blankets and Paul was awesome at taking care of the kids and fixing meals for the kids and his blind wife.